 Hopefully, you’re now looking at Kodi’s main interface.
 But there’s no content there, no setup wizard, and no hint of how to use add-ons and repos.

-Don’t worry, we’re going to explain everything, but let’s get some basics out of the way first.
+We’re going to explain everything, but let’s get some basics out of the way first.

 On the left-hand side of your screen, you will see shortcuts for all the different media classes.
-They are Movies, TV shows, Music, Music videos, TV, Radio, Add-ons, Pictures, Videos, and Weather.
+They are Movies, TV shows, Music, Music videos, TV, Radio, Add-ons, Pictures, Videos, Games, and Weather.
 If you’re not planning to use all the shortcuts, you can remove some by heading to Settings > Skin settings > Main menu items and sliding the appropriate toggles into the Off position.

 As you use Kodi more, you will probably find it’s easier to navigate through the app using your keyboard rather than your mouse.

 There are more than 100 different keyboard shortcuts you can use.
-Some even perform different functions depending what’s on the screen.
-For example, Page Down will skip to the previous queued video (or previous chapter) if you’re watching a video, but will decrease the rating of a song if you’re listening to audio.
+Some even perform different functions depending on what’s on the screen.
+For example, Page Down will skip to the previous queued video (or previous chapter) if you’re watching a video but will decrease the rating of a song if you’re listening to audio.